crean-j/twitter_sentimentanalysis_democraticpartydebates/README.md

   * Standford CoreNLP API: no credentials needed.

 ## Static analysis
-* The static analysis was done on tweets for each candidate 7 days before and 7 days after the debate.
+* The static analysis was done on tweets from Nov 13 - Nov 20th and Nov 22nd - 30th.
-* Batches of tweets were collected and added to a text file from 7 days before to 7 days after the democratic debate on Nov 20th.
+  * Batches of tweets were collected and added to a TweetArchive text file from 7 days before to 7 days after the democratic debate on Nov 20th.
-* To do the analysis, instead of querying for new tweets, the text file was read to get tweets.
+* ArrayList of tweets formed for each candidate.
+* Analysed by states.
+* Analysed by candidates.
-* The results of the static analysis can be viewed in the xxxx file.
+* The results of the static analysis can be viewed in two csvs files:
+ * DataByStates
+ * DataByCandidate
 * The following questions were answered for each candidate:
    * What is the average sentiment of the tweets for this candidate on this date?
    * What are the most used positive adjectives in tweets mentioning the candidate on this date?